The Complete Guide on

 (I): Internal community management

-How to develop a plan for managing the community
+Developing a plan for managing the community

-As you can see, there are many forms of community management that your organization can deploy.
+We covered many forms of community management that your organization can deploy.
 Once you zero-in on the goal of your community, you would encounter various ways to implement the community strategy.

 For this article, we will explore how to build a branded online community that a company owns.